shivarajsp77/hello-world/README.md

 hello-world
 ===========

-This is the sample file
+This is the readme file
 New repository called hello-world is created